admindatahandbook/book/05_02_state_of_physical_security_LARS.md

 Actual implementations of data access mechanisms have many degrees of freedom in combining the technical components we outlined at the start of this chapter, and which the four typical setups combine in specific ways.
 Each of the case studies in this handbook is a variation of the basic types.
 In order to summarize the salient features of data access mechanisms, we categorize each data access mechanisms in five aspects:

+- the level of **researcher agency over analysis computers** that they are allowed, referring to any technical restrictions on their usage of the analysis computers
 - the physical **location of analysis computers and data**, which refers to the location of researcher-accessible computers used to analyze the data; for simplicity, we assume that the analysis computers are at the same location as the data
-- the level of **researcher agency over analysis computers** that they are allowed, referring to any technical restrictions on their usage of the analysis computers
-- the **location and type of access computers**, which are the computers (end points) that researchers use to access the data, which may be the same or separate from the analysis computers.
+- the **location of access computers**, which are the computers (end points) that researchers use to access the data, which may be the same or separate from the analysis computers.
-- the **level of security of access locations**, referring to the overall rigor of the physical security arrangements for the environment from which  researchers can access the data.
+- the level of **access security**, referring to the overall  physical security arrangements for the environment and access computers from which  researchers can access the data.
 - the **range of analysis methods available** to researchers, referring to any restrictions on the types of statistical analysis that researchers can perform on the data.

 For each aspect, we classify a data access mechanism into three bins.
 These are weakly aligned with how restrictive it may be on the researcher, or conversely, how much control the data provider exerts, from high to low, but the mapping is not always exact.
 However, in all cases, there are distinct variants, which we will describe in the sections below.
 For convenience, we also define a simple visualization, mapping to colors, from high to low.
 (THIS NEEDS THE COLORS), allowing to compare multiple access mechanism visually.
+The more restrictive category of each aspect is colored COLOR1, the least restrictive COLOR2.

 Note we deliberately do not frame "control" as guaranteeing greater security.
 The level of security of any data access mechanism is dependent on a large number of factors, of which the technological features are merely one component.
 Proper implementation and maintenance of the technical infrastructure, compliance with restrictions outlined in the DUA, the training of users and staff, and other factors all contribute to the actual security of a data access mechanism.

 When proposing and negotiating a potential use sharing agreement, evaluating the physical security arrangements along these five aspects can help researchers and their data providers craft robust mechanisms to protect data when transferring and using data for research.

 Each of the five aspects of data access mechanisms have specific interactions with physical security.
 We further highlight such interactions in the descriptions of the five aspects and examples provided.
 In all cases, relaxing restrictions increases risk with respect to physical security ("safe environment"), but can be mitigated by measures in the other "safes," allowing data providers to maintain an acceptable risk-cost-usability tradeoff.
+The five aspects are not themselves fully independent either, but neither are they tightly aligned.
+Thus, it is possible to combine low restrictions on the location of analysis computers  with any level of agency over their configuration, or have highly restricted access environments combined with a wide range of restrictions on analysis methods.

 #### Researcher Authority over Analysis Computers